Modern web browsers are amazing pieces of software.

 They literally bring the Internet to life by allowing us to view and Interact with virtually every website that resides on the Internet today.

-But as luck would have it, one of the handiest things you can do with Chrome doesn’t require any extensions or add-ons.
+Add-Ons and Extensions provide browsers with even more functionality, but one of the handiest things you can do with your browser doesn’t require any extensions or add-ons at all!

-With just a few clicks of your mouse you can quickly save the current web page right to your hard drive as a PDF file.
-Here’s how:
+With just a few clicks of your mouse you can quickly save the current web page right to your computer as a PDF file.

 1 – Visit the web page you want to save as a PDF file with your Chrome browser.

-2 – Press the Ctrl+P key combination (or Cmd+P on a Mac) to open a “Print” dialog.
+2 – Press the Ctrl+P key combination (or Command+P on a Mac) to open a “Print” dialog.

-3 – Click the Change button that’s located in the “Destination” field, then click Save as PDF.
+3 – Change the setting in the “Destination” or “Printer” field to Save as PDF.

 4 – Click the Save button.

-5 – Navigate to the folder where you want the place the new PDF file and then click Save.
+5 – Navigate to the folder where you want to save the PDF file and then click Save.